-\begin{objection} You claimed that the wavefunction can be understood as defined on the $3$D-space.
+\begin{objection} You claimed that the wave function can be understood as defined on the $3$D space.
 But we know from the EPR experiment that there is entanglement.
 This disproves your theory. \end{objection} \begin{reply} The multi-layered field representation is capable to represent all possible quantum states in {\NRQM}, including entangled systems (section \sref{s:nonseparable}).
 For a discussion of the EPR see section \sref{s:EPR}. \end{reply}

 \begin{objection} If your representation is able to represent all possible quantum states in {\NRQM}, including entangled systems, then doesn't this mean that it predicts {\schrod} cats? \end{objection} \begin{reply} It makes the same predictions as quantum mechanics, because it is quantum mechanics.
 So yes, unfortunately it also predicts {\schrod} cats, but it is not the objective of this representation to solve this problem.
 But this representation can be part of the ontology in some interpretations trying to solve it (see section \sref{s:implications}). \end{reply}